sinch/docs/docs/conversation/conversation-channel-support.md

 and the Viber rendering on mobile devices.
 Please note that for the sake of brevity the JSON snippets do not include the **recipient** and **app_id** which are both required when sending a message.
+When sending messages on Viber Bot you can use some channel specific properties, like Viber sender avatar.
+Check out [**Channel Specific Properties**](doc:conversation-channel-support#channel-specific-properties) for more info.

 ###### Text Messages